Second Assistant Directors

 Spanish and English-speaking Communication

 Clear, accurate call sheets in the local language and English.
-Our 2nd ADs ensure seamless communication between international crews and local Mexican departments, vendors, and background artists.
+Our 2nd ADs make sure seamless communication between global crews and local Mexican departments, vendors, and background artists.

 02.